 I was born with an NES controller in my hand...

 I went on to earn my MFA in Music Composition with a focus on scoring for media from the Vermont College of Fine Arts.
-In my first year at VCFA, I studied film scoring and wrote tracks in a variety of genres under Don DiNicola.
-In my second, I worked on writing music for advertising and video game scoring with Ravi Krishnaswami.
-I'm proficient in Finale 2014, Logic Pro X, and Reaper, and I work in a variety of genres from electronic pop to dramatic orchestral themes, and have co-produced a Banjo-Kazooie tribute album along with a number of other video game music arrangements.
+I studied film scoring and wrote tracks in a variety of genres under Don DiNicola and learned to write music for advertising and video games with Ravi Krishnaswami.
+I'm proficient in Finale 2014, Logic Pro X, and Reaper.
+I work in a variety of genres from electronic pop to dramatic orchestral themes, and have co-produced a Banjo-Kazooie tribute album along with a number of other video game music arrangements.

-In addition to my music and sound work, I've also been working in Quality Assurance, learning everything I can about other disciplines and the entire game development pipeline.
-I spent a year and half as the lead audio tester for Tony Hawk's Pro Skater 1+2 at Vicarious Visions, which was a dream come true!
+In addition to my music and sound work, I've also been working in Quality Assurance.
+I was the lead audio tester for Tony Hawk's Pro Skater 1+2 at Vicarious Visions, which was a dream come true!
 I did a mentorship with the head of the audio department, Justin Joyner, and fell even more in love with sound design.
-I've since returned to Vicarious Visions, which is now part of Blizzard Entertainment.
-After co-leading the campaign/quests QA team for 10 months, I'm now the lead audio tester on Diablo IV.
-I've also provided testing support for Hearthstone: Forged in the Barrens and Diablo II Resurrected.
+I'm now the lead audio tester on Diablo IV.